outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Trametes versicolor mushrooms (Polysaccharide-K. .
 			- Phellinus linteus mushroom. (via active substance Interfungins A inhibition of glycation)
 			- Agaricus subrufescens mushrooms (contain the inhibitors sodium pyroglutamate and ergosterol.
+		- inhibiting chymotrypsin to inhibit angiogenesis
-			- Withaferin A
+			- withaferin A

-	- inhibition of various cancer-progressing pathways
-		- inhibit mevalonate pathway, inhibit Ras prenylation, decrease activation of Ras and downstream signaling pathways (Erk, rS6 and eIF4E), effectively targeting the MEK and other signaling pathways
-			- Atorvastatin alone dose-dependently inhibits growth and survival of multiple glioblastoma cell lines
-			- statins like atorvastatin exert anticancer activity via inhibiting the mevalonate pathway

 	- induce/activate/promote DNA repair (associated substances that help with DNA repair)
 		- avoid excess bile acids, which can damage DNA
 		- Uncaria tomentosa
-			- 80% lower levels of growth and increased apoptosis compared to vehicle controls.
-Treatment with ethanolic extracts of Uncaria tomentosa were much more effective than treatment with aqueous extracts.
-U. tomentosa was also shown to inhibit B16-BL6 cell growth in C57/bl mice in vivo.
-Mice injected with both the ethanolic and aqueous extracts of U. tomentosa showed a 59 ± 13% decrease in B16-BL6 tumour weight and a 40 ± 9% decrease in tumour size.
-Histochemical analysis of the B16-BL6 tumours showed a strong reduction in the Ki-67 cell proliferation marker in U. tomentosa-treated mice and a small, but insignificant increase in terminal transferase dUTP nick labelling (TUNEL) staining.
-Furthermore, U. tomentosa extracts reduced angiogenic markers and reduced the infiltration of T cells into the tumours
 			- black garlic rich in S-allylcystein, polyphenols from cat's claw (Uncaria tomentosa), devil's claw (Harpagophytum procumbens), camu-camu (Myrciaria dubia), and blackcurrant (Ribes nigrum), and citrus fruit extracts rich in hesperidin, have similar or greater effects than other, more extensively studied extracts such as tea and cocoa
 				- https://pubmed.ncbi.nlm.nih.gov/30012980/
-			- Phytochemicals in Uncaria tomentosa root bark include oxindole and indole alkaloids, glycosides, organic acids, proanthocyanidins, sterols, triterpenes, tannins, polyphenols, catechins, rhynchophylline, and beta-sitosterol
 		- grapeseed
-			- Rich in polyphenols, especially oligomeric proanthocyanidins (OPCs), grapeseed extract contains powerful phytochemicals whose antioxidant power is 20 times greater than vitamin E and 50 times greater than vitamin C. They play a role in several cancer-associated genes, and research links OPCs with a reduced risk of colorectal and other cancers.
-Grapeseed extract also protects against the accumulation of age-related DNA damage in the central nervous system and various brain regions–critical in lowering the likelihood of neurodegenerative disorders like Alzheimer’s.
-These potent antioxidants are found mainly in red and black grapes, blueberries, strawberries and cranberries
+			- contains polyphenols
+				- oligomeric proanthocyanidins (OPCs)
+				- powerful antioxidants
+			- impact several cancer-associated genes, linked with a reduced risk of colorectal and other cancers
+			- protects against the accumulation of age-related DNA damage
+			- mainly in red and black grapes, blueberries, strawberries and cranberries
 		- alpha-lipoic acid
-			- reduced DNA damage from chemicals, especially hexavalent chromium, a cancer-causing industrial toxin.
-In other research, alpha-lipoic acid significantly decreased DNA damage from alcohol–when alcohol is metabolized, it forms toxic compounds that harm DNA and, over time, can lead to cell death and cancer.
-Red meat and organ meats are the highest sources
+			- reduced DNA damage from chemicals (hexavalent chromium, a cancer-causing industrial toxin, and alcohol)
+			- Red meat and organ meats are the highest sources
 		- CoQ10
-			- enhances recovery from DNA damage to lymphocytes—white blood cells critical for healthy immune function.
-CoQ10 can also mitigate DNA damage involved in the development of cardiovascular disease, and research suggests people with heart disease have significantly lower levels of CoQ10.
-Organ meats, beef, chicken and fatty fish are the richest sources
+			- enhances recovery from DNA damage to lymphocytes (white blood cells critical for healthy immune function)
+			- reduces DNA damage involved in the development of cardiovascular disease
+			- Organ meats, beef, chicken and fatty fish are the richest sources
 		- sulforaphane
-			- triggering a specific family of enzymes involved in the replication of DNA, and a high intake of sulforaphane is linked with greater protection against DNA strand breaks and lower rates of cancer
+			- triggering a specific family of enzymes involved in the replication of DNA
+			- linked with greater protection against DNA strand breaks and lower rates of cancer
 		- selenium
-			- prevents oxidative damage to DNA and boosts the activity of enzymes and pathways involved in DNA repair; some research suggests it may also benefit people who carry the BRCA1 and BRAC2 carriers–genetic mutations that increase the risk of breast, prostate, ovarian and pancreatic cancers.
-Meat, seafood, eggs and some nuts—especially Brazil nuts—are the richest sources
+			- prevents oxidative damage to DNA
+			- boosts the activity of enzymes and pathways involved in DNA repair
+			- may also benefit people who carry the BRCA1 and BRAC2 carriers–genetic mutations that increase the risk of breast, prostate, ovarian and pancreatic cancers
+			- Meat, seafood, eggs and some nuts (Brazil nuts) are the richest sources
 		- carotenoids
+			- carotenoids (lycopene, lutein, astaxanthin and zeaxanthin)
+				- lessen oxidative stress
-			- carotenoids - lycopene, lutein, astaxanthin and zeaxanthin - have consistently been shown to lessen oxidative stress, significantly reduce DNA damage and enhance DNA repair
+				- significantly reduce DNA damage
+				- enhance DNA repair
-				- Lutein, astaxanthin and zeaxanthin are especially protective against harmful UV radiation (including sunlight), minimizing DNA damage and prompting repair.
+			- Lutein, astaxanthin and zeaxanthin are especially protective against harmful UV radiation (including sunlight), minimizing DNA damage and prompting repair
-				- Tomatoes, leafy greens, egg yolks and dark orange fruits and vegetables are high in lycopene, lutein and zeaxanthin; astaxanthin—found mainly in salmon, shrimp
+			- Tomatoes, leafy greens, egg yolks and dark orange fruits and vegetables are high in lycopene, lutein and zeaxanthin, astaxanthin is found mainly in salmon, shrimp
 		- N-acetylcysteine
-			- is necessary for the production of glutathione — the body’s “master antioxidant” that fights free radical damage and protects DNA.
-NAC may mitigate genetic changes involved in the development of cancer, and many studies suggest it significantly lessens the risk of various kinds of cancer.
-It’s also protective against lead and other heavy metals—important, since heavy metal exposure can trigger double strand breaks (the most serious types of DNA damage) and hamper subsequent repair.
-NAC occurs as cysteine in chicken, turkey, eggs, cheese and other high protein foods
+			- is necessary for the production of glutathione (fights free radical damage and protects DNA)
+			- NAC may mitigate genetic changes involved in the development of cancer
+			- significantly lessens the risk of various kinds of cancer
+			- protective against lead and other heavy metals
+			- NAC occurs as cysteine in chicken, turkey, eggs, cheese and other high protein foods
 		- fisetin (apples, strawberries)
-			- increase apoptosis by blocking the PI3K/AKT/mTOR pathway
-				- In many cancers, this pathway is overactive, thus reducing apoptosis and allowing proliferation
-			- Fisetin has roughly twice the senolytic potency as quercetin
-			- anti-proliferative agent, interfering with the cell cycle in several ways.
-Like some other flavonoids, it has been found in lab studies to be a topoisomerase inhibitor, which may turn out to be a carcinogenic activity or an anti-cancer activity
-			- inhibits the activity of several pro-inflammatory cytokines, including tumor necrosis factor alpha, interleukin 6, and nuclear factor kappa B (NF-κB).
-The anti-inflammatory action is due to deacylation of the pro-inflammatory transcription factor NF-κB by sirtuin 1
-			- upregulate glutathione, an endogenous antioxidant.
-It has direct activity as a reducing agent, chemically reacting with reactive oxygen species to neutralize them.
-Studies suggest that it lodges in cell membranes and prevents oxidative damage to lipids in the cell membrane
 		- rapamycin
 			- rapamycin as immunosuppressive agent enabled us to understand its mechanism of action.
 It inhibits T-cell proliferation and proliferative responses induced by several cytokines, including interleukin 1 (IL-1), IL-2, IL-3, IL-4, IL-6, IGF, PDGF, and colony-stimulating factors (CSFs), inhibiting angiogenesis and therefore tumor growth
 		- silymarin (milk thistle)
 			- https://pubmed.ncbi.nlm.nih.gov/34611448/
 			- Silibinin also has a number of potential mechanisms that could benefit the skin.
 These include chemoprotective effects from environmental toxins, anti-inflammatory effects, protection from UV induced photocarcinogenesis, protection from sunburn, protection from UVB-induced epidermal hyperplasia, and DNA repair for UV induced DNA damage (double strand breaks)
+		- MGMT
+			- DNA repair protein, O6-methylguanine DNA methyltransferase (MGMT), can confer resistance to guanine O6-alkylating agents.
+			- Therefore, inhibition of resistant MGMT protein is a practical approach to increase the anticancer effects of such alkylating agents

+    - inhibit topoisomerase
+    	- inhibiting topoisomerase may turn out to be a carcinogenic activity or an anti-cancer activity
+    		- Like some other flavonoids, fisetin inhibits topoisomerase

 	- increase interleukins which suppress tumors, avoid interleukins which promote tumors
 		- https://www.nature.com/articles/s41568-021-00363-z